Guide to Getting a Hearing Test

 Where or how you have your hearing tested may depend on how serious you perceive your hearing loss to be.

-Here are the 3 ways you can get a hearing test:
+There are 3 ways to get your hearing tested.

 Online: There are some online hearing tests offered by hearing aid manufacturers.

-In person (recommended): You also can get hearing tests at ENT offices, from an independent audiologist or hearing instrument specialist, or at a hearing aid chain store like Beltone or Miracle Ear.
-If you’d like a referral to a hearing care provider near you, simply call 800-731-6794.
+In person (recommended): You also can get hearing tests at ENT offices, or from an independent audiologists or hearing instrument specialists.

 Getting a hearing test is nothing to be afraid of.
 It's quick and painless.